John-Zaia/TextEncryptionDecryption/README.md

 ![Example Screenshot](/Images/encrypting.PNG)

 ## Decrypting text
-When decrypting the data the code will ask you the key that will be used to decrypt the data and the file path of the encrypted data.
+When decrypting the data the code will ask you for the key that will be used to decrypt the data and the file path of the encrypted data.
+An example is shown below
 ![Example Screenshot](/Images/decrypting.PNG)

 ## Example Key